Jose Trevino Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in MLB with a collective 10.4 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 10.4 K/9 to lead the league.

-- The Twins have the second-ranked team ERA among all league pitching staffs (2.50).
+- The Twins' 2.62 team ERA is No. 1 among all MLB pitching staffs.

-- The Twins rank 15th in baseball in home runs surrendered (16 total, 1.1 per game).
+- Twins pitchers combine to rank 18th in baseball in home runs allowed (18 total, 1.2 per game).

-- The Twins are sending Mahle (1-1) to the mound for his third start of the season.
+- Lopez gets the start for the Twins, his fourth of the season.
+He is 1-0 with a 1.35 ERA and 26 strikeouts in 20 2/3 innings pitched.

-- His most recent time out came in relief on Friday when the right-hander threw 2/3 innings against the New York Yankees while allowing hits.
+- The right-hander last appeared on Tuesday against the Chicago White Sox, when he went 7 2/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.